Written by: Tim Edison

 It might not be the first place you or your friends think of to pick up a good bottle of wine, but Aldi has plenty of hidden gems.

-From reds and whites to sparkling and rosés, Aldi offers wines at various price points to suit all tastes.
+From reds and whites to sparkling and rosés, Aldi offers wines to suit all tastes.

-Aldi shouldn't be overlooked for great wines, especially if you are on a small budget.
-Some wines, like Essenza di Vita - Pinot Grigio, stand up to wines that cost three times more and make you question why you would choose anything else.
+Aldi shouldn't be overlooked for wine, especially if you are on a small budget.
+Some wines, like the Essenza di Vita Pinot Grigio, stand up to wines that cost three times more and that's worth the shopping trip alone.

-Of course, venturing into cheap wines can also unearth some horrible surprises, but with a bit of advice hopefully you can avoid these.
+Of course, venturing into cheap wines can (and will) unearth some horrible surprises, but stick with these and hopefully you'll be ok!

 For me, the four best Aldi wines are as follows: